-- 32. Pursuant to Article 2.2 and 2.2.1 of the 2012 IWF ADP, 'Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method' is prohibited and 'It is each Athlete's personal duty to ensure that no Prohibited Substance enters his or her body.
-Accordingly, it is not necessary that intent, fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method.' - According to the comment to Article.
-2.2, 'Use or Attempted Use may also be established by other reliable means such as admissions by the Athlete, witness statements, documentary evidence, conclusions drawn from longitudinal profiling, including data collected as part of the Athlete Biological Passport, or other analytical information which does not otherwise satisfy all the requirements to establish "Presence" of a Prohibited Substance under Article 2.1.' - 34.
-In the present case, the evidence in particular the LIMS data and Professor Saugy's review of the underlying Analytical Data comfortably satisfies the Sole Arbitrator that the samples collected from the Athlete on 21 June and 8 October 2012 contained prohibited substances, Oxandrolone in both samples, and also respectively Methylhexanamine and 19-Norandrosterone.
-That the samples were initially reported by RUSADA as negative, contrary to its own Moscow Laboratory data, can be explained as part of the Russian anti-detection scheme. - 35.
-Thus, it is clear that the Athlete, notwithstanding his denials, breached Article 2.2 of the 2012 IWF ADP.
-Taking account of his email of 4 July 2023 in the light of his failure to file an Answer or otherwise participate, despite extensions of time to do so - its contents do not in any way dissuade the Sole Arbitrator from that conclusion, and indeed in all the circumstances, verge on the frivolous.
+- 28. Pursuant to Article 2.2 and 2.2.1 of the 2012 IWF ADP, 'Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method' is prohibited and 'It is each Athlete's personal duty to ensure that no Prohibited Substance enters his or her body.
+Accordingly, it is not necessary that intent, fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method.' - 29.
+According to the comment to Article.
+2.2, 'Use or Attempted Use may also be established by other reliable means such as admissions by the Athlete, witness statements, documentary evidence, conclusions drawn from longitudinal profiling, including data collected as part of the Athlete Biological Passport, or other analytical information which does not otherwise satisfy all the requirements to establish 'Presence' of a Prohibited Substance under Article 2.1.' - 30.
+In the present case, the evidence in particular the LIMS data and Professor Saugy's review of the underlying Analytical Data comfortably satisfies the Sole Arbitrator that the samples collected from the Athlete in September 2012 and November 2013 contained prohibited substances, Oxandrolone, and in the case of the November 2013 sample, Drostanolone.
+The samples were initially reported by RUSADA as negative, contrary to its own Moscow Laboratory data, can be explained as part of the Russian anti-detection scheme.
+Thus, it is clear that the Athlete breached Article 2.2 of the 2012 IWF ADP.